-The morphometrical characterization of the cross sectional differences between rivers and subglacial channels can be captured with a shape factor, $F = W_T/D$, defined as the ratio between channel top width and the depth (Leopold, 1970; Williams and Phillips, 2001) (see Fig. 10 for a reference cartoon).
-We measured channel top width following Grau Galofre and Jellinek (2017) as the distance between two points of maximum curvature along a cross sectional line for consistency, which corresponds with valley width for rivers and the width of the entire cross section in subglacial channels.
-We present shape factor results in table 2, column 6, where all measurements correspond to cross sections before tributary junctions.
-These results highlight the fundamental differences between fluvial and subglacial cross sections: whereas subglacial shape factors are in the range 4.5-31, with an average $< F{SG} > \pm \sigma = 13.5 \pm 9$, fluvial shape factors are much smaller, in the range 2-4.6 with an average $< F{SG} > \pm \sigma = 3.4 \pm 1$.
-Furthermore, according with our observations in figure 6, we expect the variation of this shape factor to be considerable for subglacial channels as the top width remains constant and the channel deepens, and less important for river valleys, as both cross section and width increase downstream.

-Another geometrical distinction between both erosional regimes is the width of first order tributaries (Grau Galofre and Jellinek, 2017).
-Even at the tip of the channel, subglacial channel widths are up to tens of metres (consistent with arguments in Weertman (1972)), as opposed to widths of first order river channels which are typically sub-meter in scale (Grau Galofre and Jellinek, 2017).
+The morphometrical characterization of the crosssectional differences between rivers and subglacial channels can be captured with a shape factor, $F = W_T/D$, defined as the ratio between channel top width and the depth (Leopold, 1970; Williams and Phillips, 2001) (see Fig. 10 for a reference illustration).
+We measured channel top width following Grau Galofre and Jellinek (2017) as the distance between two points of maximum curvature along a cross-sectional line for consistency, which corresponds with valley width for rivers and the width of the entire cross section in subglacial channels.
+We present shape factor results in Table 2, column 6, where all measurements correspond to cross sections before tributary junctions.
+These results highlight the fundamental differences between fluvial and subglacial cross sections: while subglacial shape factors are in the range 4.5- 31, with an average $\langle F{SG} \rangle \pm \sigma = 13.5 \pm 9$, fluvial shape factors are much smaller, in the range 2-4.6 with an average $\langle F{SG} \rangle \pm \sigma = 3.4 \pm 1$.
+Furthermore, according to our observations in Fig. 6, we expect the variation of this shape factor to be considerable for subglacial channels as the top width remains constant and the channel deepens, and less important for river valleys, as both cross section and width increase downstream.
+Another geometrical distinction between both erosional regimes is the width of first-order tributaries (Grau Galofre and Jellinek, 2017).
+Even at the tip of the channel, subglacial channel widths are up to tens of meters (consistent with arguments in Weertman, 1972), as opposed to widths of first-order river channels which are typically submeter in scale (Grau Galofre and Jellinek, 2017).